adaanene/AWS_Cloud_Solution_Project/documentation.md

     ![ssl-conf-edit](./screenshots/apache_conf_certificate.png)

 - Create an AMI out of each instance and make launch templates out of the AMIs.
 Paste the code in README.md in template userdata.
-For Nginx make sure you edit the `reverse.conf` with the right `server_name, ssl certificate and key path, and DNS name for ILB`
+For Nginx make sure you edit the `reverse.conf` with the right `server_name, ssl certificate and key paths, and DNS name for the ILB`

 - Ensure that the Tooling and Wordpress templates are deployed in private subnets 1 or 2, and Nginx and Bastion templates in public subnets 1 or 2.